1916 Centenary Commemorations

 All schools in Ireland were asked to write their own version of the proclamation.
 Pupils from every class at St Francis NS were involved in the content of our proclamation, which we recorded and accompanied it with a film.

-Many thanks to parent David Norton for making the film.
+Many thanks to parent David Norton for helping to make the film.

 In all Irish schools, to commemorate the centenary of the 1916 Rising and to celebrate 100 years since the Proclamation of the Irish Republic, the Government tasked Óglaigh na hÉireann with delivering a National Flag to every Primary School in the country.